devleague/linux-all-the-things/reverse-capture-the-flag.md

 * Make sure that each created user has the following directory structures in their home directories:
     * .ssh (user read/write/executable permissions)
         - generate an SSH key pair for each user in their directory
-      - authorized_keys (user read/write permissions)
+        - `authorized_keys` (user read/write permissions only)

     * `mysupersecret.txt` (user read/write permissions)